 If you apply for an ETD whilst in Indonesia, you may need to get an exit permit from Immigration to leave the country.
 We will advise you to contact the nearest Immigration office to check before travelling.

 Proof of onward travel

-Immigration officials in Indonesia may ask you for proof of onward travel (eg, a return or onward air ticket).
+Immigration officials in Indonesia may ask you for proof of onward travel (such as a return or onward air ticket).
 You should make all reservations before leaving for Indonesia.
 Some airlines have refused to board passengers without evidence of onward travel.

 Airport tax is included in the cost your ticket for all domestic flights within Indonesia.
 For some international flights departing Indonesia, airport tax may not be included in the price of the ticket.
-Please check with your airline or travel agent before you travel.
+You should check with your airline or travel agent before you travel.

 Overstaying your visa

-Overstaying without the proper authority is a serious matter and visitors can be held in detention or refused permission to leave the country until a fine of Rp.
-300,000 per day is paid.
+Overstaying without the proper authority is a serious matter and visitors can be held in detention or refused permission to leave the country until a fine of Rp 1 million per day is paid.
 After overstaying for 60 days, you will be detained and possibly imprisoned.

 If you stay in private accommodation in Indonesia (not a hotel) you must register your presence with the local police or you could face a fine of Rp 5 million.
 If you stay in a hotel you will be registered automatically.

 If you bring any prescription medication into Indonesia, make sure you have a copy of the prescription with you.
 The prescription must cover the quantity of medication you bring.
 Be aware that some prescription or other medication available in the UK, including some psychotropic medicines, may be illegal in Indonesia.
 If you’re unsure, speak to your doctor and the Indonesian Embassy for advice before you travel.

 Yellow fever certificate requirements